kvosbur/freecell-solitaire-solver/game-engine/memory-bank/productContext.md

 ### Motivation

-This project was created to provide a hands-on, engaging way to learn the Rust programming language by building a robust, reusable FreeCell game engine library.
-The library is designed to be integrated into a variety of applications, such as terminal UIs, graphical UIs, and AI solvers, offering a practical context for exploring Rust's features, idioms, and best practices.
+This project was created to provide a hands-on, engaging way to learn the Rust programming language by building a robust, reusable, and **pure** FreeCell game engine library.
+This library strictly focuses on implementing the core rules and mechanics of FreeCell.
+It is designed to be the authoritative source for FreeCell game logic, intended for integration into a variety of higher-level applications (such as terminal UIs, graphical UIs, and AI solvers) that will depend on this engine.
+This approach offers a practical context for exploring Rust's features, idioms, and best practices in a clearly defined domain.

 ### Problems Addressed

-- Lack of interactive, real-world projects for learning Rust.
+- Lack of interactive, real-world projects for learning Rust, specifically in the domain of core game logic.
-- Limited availability of reusable, modular game engine libraries for classic card games like FreeCell.
+- Limited availability of reusable, modular game engine libraries for classic card games like FreeCell that strictly adhere to game mechanics without mixing in application-specific concerns.
-- Need for a codebase that demonstrates idiomatic Rust in a non-trivial, library-oriented application.
+- Need for a codebase that demonstrates idiomatic Rust in a non-trivial, library-oriented application, with a clear separation of concerns.
+- Ensuring a single, authoritative source for FreeCell rules and state management, preventing rule inconsistencies across different applications.

 ### Intended Workflow

-- Application developers integrate the FreeCell engine library into their own UIs or solvers.
-- The library provides a clear API for game state management, move validation/execution, and state inspection.
+- The `freecell-game-engine` library provides a clean, focused API for:
+    - Game state management (initialization, current state)
+    - Move validation (checking if a move is legal according to FreeCell rules)
+    - Move execution (applying legal moves to update the game state)
+    - Basic state inspection (e.g., win condition, available moves)
-- Consumers (UIs, solvers, etc.) handle user interaction, input, and presentation, while the engine manages all game logic.
+- Consumers (UIs, solvers, analysis tools, etc.) will integrate this engine library.
+They are responsible for:
+    - User interaction, input, and presentation (for UIs)
+    - Strategic decision-making and search algorithms (for solvers)
+    - Data analysis and heuristic calculations (for analysis tools)
+    - Any I/O operations (file system, network)
-- The engine supports reproducible deals and compatibility with Microsoft FreeCell for solver and analysis use cases.
+- The engine supports reproducible deals and compatibility with Microsoft FreeCell for any given game number, providing a consistent foundation for all downstream applications.

 ### User Experience Objectives

+- **For Developers using the Engine**:
     - Provide a robust, well-documented API for all core FreeCell actions and state queries.
-- Ensure the engine is easy to integrate with a variety of frontends and tools.
+    - Ensure the engine is easy to integrate with a variety of frontends and tools due to its focused scope and clear API.
-- Guarantee compatibility with the original Microsoft FreeCell deals for any given game number.
+    - Guarantee that the engine correctly implements and enforces all FreeCell rules.
     - Deliver a codebase that is easy to read, understand, and extend, supporting the learning goals of contributors and the needs of downstream consumers.
+- **For End-Users (indirectly)**:
+    - Ensure a consistent and accurate FreeCell gameplay experience across all applications powered by this engine.